Kp0c/drone-assembler/README.md

 - export to csv
 - go back and forth in history
 - import from json/csv
+- set the max price and check it everywhere

 ## Improvements in case if I have more time
 - [ ] move drone to the center of the screen